 Successful candidates will:

-- have a post-secondary education at the university or community college level, or a suitable combination of education and experience
+- have a post-secondary education at the university or community college level

 - have graduated within 36 months